getporter/porter/docs/content/bundle/custom-dockerfile.md

 # Custom Build Arguments

-You can pass custom build arguments (similar to \--build-arg when using docker build) in two ways:
+You can pass custom build arguments (similar to `docker build --build-arg`) in two ways:

-1. Use the \--build-arg flag on porter build
+1. Use the `porter build --build-arg`
 2. Define a custom value in porter.yaml, and use it in your custom Dockerfile.
    The name of the argument must be `CUSTOM_NAME`, and NAME is the path of the value in the custom map.
    Any character that isn't alphanumeric or an underscore is replaced with an underscore.